solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 - `VERSION` is the desired CLI version to install

-Make sure to restart your solana-test-validator after changing versions to ensure it runs the correct version.
+Make sure to restart your Solana test validator after changing versions to ensure it runs the correct version.

 ## Cloning Programs